-Another important set of closing documents serves to transfer the property to you.
+Another important set of closing documents serves to transfer the property from the seller to you.
 At a minimum, these include the items below, though others may be added depending on where you live, for example, to account for local transfer taxes.
-Some documents you won’t even have to sign, you’ll just receive them from the seller: perhaps a certificate saying that the house has smoke detectors, or a certificate of occupancy showing that the house has passed a municipal or local inspection for basic habitability and legal compliance.
+Some documents you won’t even have to sign; you’ll just receive them from the seller, such as perhaps a certificate saying that the house has smoke detectors or a certificate of occupancy showing that the house has passed a municipal or local inspection for basic habitability and legal compliance.

 - Deed (or “warranty deed”).
 The seller signs this to tell the world that title of the property has been transferred to you, the new owner.
 (The deed also states the purchase price, or enough information that the price can be figured out—which is how services like Zillow obtain this information.).
 Your closing agent will, as the last step in closing on the property, file a copy with the appropriate public records office.

 - Co-op buyers only: stock certificate and proprietary lease.
 Instead of a deed, co-op buyers receive a stock certificate indicating how many shares they own in the corporation and a proprietary lease outlining their rights to live in a certain unit.
 Your lender will probably keep these in its files.

 - Bill of sale.
 This document attests to the transfer of any personal property from the seller to you.
 In other words, if the sale includes any nonfixtures such as a children’s swing set, curtains, or a floor rug, the bill of sale creates a record of this agreement.

 - Affidavit of title and ALTA statement.
 Here, the seller swears to the title insurance company to have done nothing to cloud the house’s title and to know of no unrecorded contracts, easements, or leases regarding the property.
 The seller signs the affidavit, but both you and the seller sign the ALTA statement to finalize your request for title insurance.